acoustic-warfare/RtmpStreamer/README.md

 typedef cv::Point3_<uint8_t> Pixel;

 int main(int argc, char *argv[]) {
-    // Initialize the Streamer with a width of 1920 and height of 1080.
+    // Initialize the Streamer with a width of 1920 and height of 1080 and
-    RtmpStreamer streamer(SCREEN_WIDTH, SCREEN_HEIGHT);
+    // determine where to send the RTMP stream to RtmpStreamer streamer(SCREEN_WIDTH, SCREEN_HEIGHT,
+                          "rtmp://ome.waraps.org/app/stream-name");
     streamer.start_stream();

     // Generate a frame and colormap it